 Best oyster bars in Boston

 Neptune Oyster has been one of the city’s most in-demand options for fresh local seafood since opening in 2004.
 Its vibe is East Coast raw bar perfection, with a simple, retro interior and an excellent selection of seafood.
 There’s always a wait out the door for one of the marble-topped tables or a seat at the bar, but for oyster aficionados, the wait is worth it.
 Expert shuckers handle a variety of fresh bivalves with aplomb.
 The extensive oyster ist is mostly local varieties such as Wellfleets, Cotuits, Island Creeks, and Glidden Point, but other notable selections like Kumamoto are available.
-Pair with a cold glass of white wine and you’re in oyster heaven.
+Splurge on the Neptune Plateau to sample a bit of everything, from oysters and clams to shrimp and crab claws.
+Pair with a cold glass of white wine and you’re in raw bar heaven.

 From its home in the heart of Kenmore Square, the original Island Creek Oyster Bar offers an ideal spot for sampling the namesake bivalves.
 Sustainably farmed year-round in Duxbury Bay, the Island Creeks are sweet, briny, and fresh.
 The vibrant space blends the rustic aesthetic of an oyster farm with the polish of a modern brasserie.
 A long, convivial bar anchors the front, while tables—always full with a mix of locals and out-of-towners—stretch toward the back wall that’s lined with cages filled with oyster shells.
 The lengthy, seafood-focused menu is excellent, but the selection of world-class oysters from near and far is not to be missed.